silashatfield/web-invoice/readme.txt

 * Split gateway support (Your client is given the option of choosing the preferred gateway from the list of gateways you support). e.g PayPal and Moneybookers
 * All user interfaces are internationalized
+* E-mail templates and hooks to allow you to customize the e-mails sent to your clients

 Would you like to see this plugin in other languages?
 Please show your interest in the [Web Invoice community forum](http://mohanjith.com/forum/).
 You could also help us